Frequently Asked Questions

 In NSW, there are about 20,000 children not able to live with their birth parents.
 In Victoria, this number is over 11,000.
 Of these, about 15% are from a culturally and linguistically diverse (CALD) background.

 Why do children need foster care?

 Many children who need foster care have experienced trauma and various forms of abuse and can’t continue to live with their birth family.
 Wherever possible, the intention is to get children back living safely with their birth families.

 Foster care is required when there isn’t extended family members or other suitable people to provide for their care.

-When a child has been separated from their family because of ongoing child protection concerns, the Children’s Court and Family and Community Services (FACS) are involved in making the decisions about children’s care.
+When a child has been separated from their family because of ongoing child protection concerns, the Children’s Court and the Department of Communities and Justice (DCJ) are involved in making the decisions about children’s care.

 Why is it important to help children maintain a connection to their

 Settlement Services International (SSI) Multicultural Foster Care provides foster carers and casework support for all children, with a strong focus on children from CALD backgrounds.

 Helping children stay connected can also help if and when children are returned to their birth parents.